trycourier/courier-flutter/README.md

 Best user experience practice is to synchronize the current user's push notification tokens and the user's state.
 Courier does most of this for you automatically!

-⚠️ You can use a Courier Auth Key [`found here`](https://app.courier.com/settings/api-keys) when testing locally.
+⚠️ You can use a Courier Auth Key [`found here`](https://app.courier.com/settings/api-keys) when developing.

-⚠️ When you are ready for production release, you should be using a JWT as the access token.
+⚠️ When you are ready for production release, you should be using a JWT as the `accessToken`.

 Here is more info about [`Going to Production`](#going-to-production)

 Place these functions where you normally manage your user's state:
 ```dart